What Is A Skylight?

 Skylights for uninhabited spaces are specifically designed for this scenario.
 They're not suitable for living areas such as kitchens, living rooms or other rooms where the room temperature regularly fluctuates on a daily basis.
 These are the simplest of skylights designed to allow light and air into those areas you don't use as consistently as others.

 FENSTRO skylights lead the way with their affordability, starting from just £82.50.
-Designed to open in either top hung or side hung operation, the FENSTRO skylight comes as a complete package and includes skylight and universal flashing that is attached to it.
+Designed to open in either top hung or side hung operation, the FENSTRO skylight comes as a complete package and includes the skylight and universal flashing.

 Please note: All prices correct at time of publication.